ddella/ProxySQL/README.md

 ## Introduction

 In this workshop, I'll demonstrate how to configure a ProxySQL server that fronts some MariaDB SQL servers.
-The ProxySQL will be hosted in a Docker container and the SQL TCP port  will be exposed on the Docker host.
+The ProxySQL will be hosted in a Docker container and the SQL TCP ports will be exposed on the Docker host.
 To test the load balancing capability of ProxySQL, I've built a Python script to query the SQL servers and get their host name.

 ![Architecture](images/architecture.png)